LasagnaCake/Makai/README.md

 In older versions of the framework, these libraries came bundled inside the main ones.

 Since version 2.0, there is a version of Makai that comes without some libraries (those that are not "header-only").
-Those that are not included in this "lite" version are marked in the table below with an asterisk(\*).
+Those that are not included in this "lite" version are marked in the table below with an asterisk(\*). **SDL2 and cURL are not included in linux builds.**

 Inclusion of these on your project are not required, and **strictly forbidden** (except OpenGL, which is **required**).
 Since a version of (most of) them are bundled[^1], including your own version of those *will* cause issues.